- Peter J. Solomon Company—investment banking firm

 - BroadRiver Asset Advisors, LLC—life settlement investments

-- Financial Edge Fund, L.P.—hedge fund
+- Financial Edge Fund, L.P.—hedge funds

-- Northstar Partners, L.P.—hedge fund
+- Northstar Partners, L.P.—hedge funds

 - Raffles Associates L.P.—hedge fund

 - Strategic Brand Investments, LLC—investment partner to cosmetic companies

 - The Art of Shaving, LLC—manufacturer and retailer of premium shaving products Read more

 - Publishers Weekly - largest trade publication in publishing field

 - Dransfield and Ross Ltd.—manufacturer of luxury home accessories

 - Alexandre de Paris—U.S. licensee of luxury French hair accessories

 - Algodon Wines and Luxury Development—international real estate development and boutique hotels